ravindrakyadav/ravindrakyadav.github.io/README.md

-# Hi, I'm Ravindra Kr Yadav 👋
+# Hi, I'm Ravindra Kr Yadav

-### IT Infrastructure & Systems Administrator
+### An IT Infrastructure & Systems Administrator

 I am an experienced IT Infrastructure and Systems Administrator with **25+ years of experience** in planning, developing, implementing, managing, and supporting complete IT infrastructure environments.

-My expertise spans **enterprise infrastructure development, centralized server services, system administration, network infrastructure, storage, backup and recovery, information security, virtualization, private cloud, and infrastructure support**.
+My expertise spans **Enterprise Infrastructure Development, Centralized Server services, System Administration, Network Infrastructure, Storage, Backup and Recovery, Information Security, Virtualization, Private Cloud, and Infrastructure Support**.
 I have experience in designing and maintaining dependable IT environments that support day-to-day operations, organizational services, users, applications, and business-critical workloads.

-My work involves managing **centralized IT services and server infrastructure**, including deployment, configuration, maintenance, monitoring, performance optimization, troubleshooting, capacity planning, backup, disaster recovery, and infrastructure lifecycle management.
+My work involves managing **Centralized IT services and server infrastructure**, including deployment, configuration, maintenance, monitoring, performance optimization, troubleshooting, capacity planning, backup, disaster recovery, and infrastructure lifecycle management.

-I have broad experience across **Linux and Windows environments, physical and virtual servers, network infrastructure, storage platforms, security systems, centralized services, virtualization platforms, cloud/private-cloud environments, and infrastructure automation**.
+I have broad experience across **Linux and Windows environments, Physical and Virtual servers, Network Infrastructure, Storage Platforms, Security systems, Centralized services, Virtualization Platforms, Cloud/ Private-cloud Environments, and Infrastructure Automation**.

-I focus on building infrastructure that is **reliable, secure, scalable, maintainable, and cost-effective**, while ensuring high availability of essential IT services and minimizing operational downtime.
+I focus on building infrastructure that is **Reliable, Secure, Scalable, Maintainable, and Cost-effective**, while ensuring high availability of essential IT services and minimizing operational downtime.

 ### Areas of Expertise